XorTroll/XorTroll.github.io/all_collections/_posts/2024-05-16-mkds-mem-cheats.md

 layout: post
 title: "Mario Kart DS cheat codes that rely on memory allocation"
 date: 2024-05-16 00:00:00
-categories: [ds, re, mkdsdecomp]
+categories: [ds, re, mkds]
 ---

-On my current voyage [reverse-engineering Mario Kart DS](https://github.com/XorTroll/mkdsdecomp){:target="_blank"} (EU version for now), a while ago I decided to check what some MKDS cheat codes did so I could match them to my reversed code, in order to verify some of my current work and to maybe even give me hints of still undocumented stuff.
+On my current voyage [reverse-engineering Mario Kart DS](https://github.com/XorTroll/mkds-re){:target="_blank"} (EU version for now), a while ago I decided to check what some MKDS cheat codes did so I could match them to my reversed code, in order to verify some of my current work and to maybe even give me hints of still undocumented stuff.

 One of the various cheats codes I checked - one simple to explain - is `023CE2E0 07FFFFFF`, which instantly unlocks everything in the game.
 According to [cheat code specs I found](https://doc.kodewerx.org/hacking_nds.html){:target="_blank"} - which took me a while to find - it was writing the 32-bit value `0x07FFFFFF` at address `0x023CE2E0`.